cpfaff/vim-my-setup/README.md

 This setup has only been tested on a Ubuntu Linux machine with a non graphical Vim.
 It requires additional programs you need to install so you can use all the functionality.
-In order to make the color scheme Solarized look right you need to set the Solarized [Solarized](https://github.com/altercation/solarized) color palette for your terminal emulator.
-If you don't like to use the solarized theme please uncomment or change the lines in the vimrc file.
+In order to make its color scheme Solarized look right you also need to set the Solarized [Solarized](https://github.com/altercation/solarized) color palette in your terminal emulator.
+If you don't like to use the Solarized theme please uncomment or change the lines in the vimrc file.
+This distribution also contains the very nice looking color scheme Peaksea.

 If you like to use the fancy symbols of the Vim [powerline](https://github.com/Lokaltog/vim-powerline.git) plug-in then you also